Fire services in France: Personnel

-In addition, they employed 11,910 medical responders, and 10,900 administrative and support personnel.
+In addition they employed 11,910 medical responders and 10,900 administrative and support personnel.
 The jeunes sapeurs-pompiers (Junior fighters) and cadets numbered 27,800.

+Civilian professional fire fighters

 Civilian professional fire fighters are local government civil servants of class A, B, and C. Civil servants class A and B, and their volunteer counterparts, are trained at the National Fire College, École nationale supérieure des officiers de sapeurs-pompiers.
 Given their military origin, rank insignia follow those of the French Army.

 Class C

 Professional fire fighters class C are recruited from volunteer fire fighters or youth fire fighters, age 18 or above, with three years service as Sapper without a civil service exam.
 Corporals can be recruited with a civil service exam open to direct entry candidates who passed middle school, and through a civil service exam open to volunteer fire fighters or youth fire fighters, with three years service.
 In 2017, Sapeur de 1re classe was abolished and Sapeur de 2e classe was replaced by the rank of Sapeur, except for volunteers whose grades remained unchanged.

 Promotion to Corporal can occur after three years as Sapper; to Chief Corporal after five years as Corporal.
 Sergents are selected through a civil service exam open to team leaders.
 Promotion to Adjudant and Chief Adjudant can occur after four years as Sergeant/Chief Sergeant.

 Since 2013, Chief Adjutant is the highest NCO rank of most departments as the rank of Major has been abolished.